gbracha/metaclasses/proposal.md

 * No way to specify that a metaclass implements an interface.

 * May have negative impact on tree-shaking, leading to increased size of applications deployed via Javascript.
+Initial studies indicate this effect is minor.

 ## Examples